 16th/17th C, Sophora, Shanxi.
 Considered “honorific seat”; of extinct wood, elegantly styled; aged but fit in contemporary setting.
 15½” h.
 69” w.
 28½” d

 This platform bed is constructed in the traditional classical style.
-The wide top is comprised of two thick planks fitted snugly together, enhanced and strengthened near each end by a row of big boss-head nails embedded in two rows across it near each end to reinforce the planks, or might just to denote value as metal was very expensive at that early era.
-The thick plank has a slightly rounded edge with beading at the lower edge.
-This top hangs over a waist made up of tiered sharply molded sections, with the lower tier recessed like another waist.
-From this wide waist section, the all-around apron arches slightly outward, with the lower edge ending in a lively, curvilinear line with cusps and arches in the middle, then flows at each end into very short cabriole legs that terminate in graceful “praying mantis” feet resting on round pads.
-This style of feet is not common as most platform beds end with horse-hoof feet.
-All these pieces fitted together present this structure a most elegant silhouette.
+The wide top is comprised of two thick planks fitted snugly together, enhanced and strengthened near each end by a row of big boss-head nails.
+The thick plank has a convex half-round edge with beading at the lower edge.
+This top juxtaposed a double waist, with the top section showing a protruding double-incense stick molding, while the lower narrow section is plain and recessed.
+From this waisted section, the all-around apron arches slightly outward, with the lower edge ending in a lively, curvilinear line with a cusp in the middle.
+It then flows smoothly into very short cabriole legs terminating in graceful “praying mantis” feet resting on round pads.
+All these features together present a most elegant profile.